zlaalamiWD/readme/docs/Documentation/workflows/script-rxtransfer-request.md

 # Status Events

 Please see the [RxTransfer](doc:mail-box#rxtransfer-status-events) status events under the [Mailbox](doc:mail-box) API guide for a detailed list of status events.

-## Rejected Status

-When a RxTransfer request can't be validated, HealthDyne generates a rejection event with status "Rejected".
-RxTransfers will be rejected if the PNG or XML download was unsuccessful after two (2) failed attempts.
-See [RxTransfer Rejected Status Event](doc:mail-box#sample-rejected-event) .

 ## Transferred Status